-daa will unconditionally and irrevocably guarantee the due and punctual payment of all sums from time to time payable by the Issuer in respect of the Notes (the "Guarantee").
+daa has unconditionally and irrevocably guaranteed the due and punctual payment of all sums from time to time payable by the Issuer in respect of the Original Notes and will unconditionally and irrevocably guarantee the due and punctual payment of all sums from time to time payable by the Issuer in respect of the Additional Notes (the "Guarantee").

 This document comprises a prospectus for the purpose of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 (as amended) (the "Prospectus Regulation").
 This Prospectus has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority under the Prospectus Regulation.
 The Central Bank only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Issuer or the quality of the Notes that are the subject of this Prospectus.
-Investors should make their own assessment as to the suitability of investing in the Notes.
-Application has been made to The Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for the Notes to be admitted to the official list (the "Official List") and trading on the regulated market of Euronext Dublin.
-Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU, as amended ("MIFID II").
+Such approval should not be considered as an endorsement of the Issuer or the quality of the Additional Notes that are the subject of this Prospectus.
+Investors should make their own assessment as to the suitability of investing in the Additional Notes.
+Application has been made to The Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for the Additional Notes to be admitted to the official list of Euronext Dublin (the "Official List") and to trading on the regulated market of Euronext Dublin.
+Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU, as amended ("MiFID II").